ansorre/As-Libs-Core/README.md

 # As-Libs-Core

-This is my own grown open source core Java libraries that I use for all other Java projects of mine.
+These are my own grown open source core Java libraries that I use for all my other Java projects.

 ## What's the point